niicode/niicode-postgres/README.md

 - [Postman](https://www.postman.com/downloads/)

 ### Setup
-- Clone the repository to your local machine `git clone`
+- Clone the repository to your local machine `git clone https://github.com/niicode/niicode-postgres.git `
-- Create a database called `niicode-postgres`
+- Create a database called `postgres`
 - Rename the `.env.example` file to `.env` and update the values/settings to your own
 Example:
 ```